 - Am I mentally strong enough to make this physically possible?

-The result you are able to achieve on the race day does not only depend on your physical shape.
+The result you can achieve on the race day does not only depend on your physical shape.
 It is also very much about the mental shape.
 Finding your mental strength, focusing, going into yourself are some of the expressions we use to motivate us, to look deep into ourselves and discover our full potential.